 Here’s an old-world analogy: Let’s say you write a letter using invisible ink.
 Let’s assume that only you and the person to whom your letter is addressed possess the potion that makes the ink visible.
 While it’s in transit, an evil mailman can intercept it — but he can’t read it.
 The content of the letter remains private.

 But what if someone peeks over your shoulder while you’re writing the letter in the first place, or someone watches as the recipient applies the revealing chemical?
 That’s what the NSA does.
 They wait for you to open, then they nab the decrypted information.

 Moving back to the virtual world, it is possible to use programs like PGP (Pretty Good Privacy) to move data through the Internet.
 An encrypted file can be safely downloaded to a device, which is then disconnected from the Internet.
 Then the recipient uses his decryption key to read it.
 The challenge is, what next?
 Computers and smartphones are expensive.
 They’re not disposable.
 At some point, odds are, you’ll want to get back online.
 Which is when the NSA’s nasty malware, which saved the data offline, sends it back to Fort Meade.

 William Binney, an NSA whistleblower who was Snowden before there was Snowden, advises:

 The safest way is to do everything offline, encryption offline, then go online and send it.
 Then do decryption offline.
 But you have to have an air gap there.
 If you don’t have that air gap, you’re not safe…You’ve got back doors.
 No online system is safe.
-Or, they’re required by law to put a back door into the system so that the FBI can listen to it.”
+Or, they’re [the company is] required by law to put a back door into the system so that the FBI can listen to it.”